At Nordell, we know all about providing the best plastic materials for injection moulding.

 It exhibits high chemical resistance, excellent impact strength, and good dimensional stability, making it a popular choice for injection moulding applications.

-PP is widely used in the production of packaging materials, automotive components, medical devices, and consumer goods due to its durability and cost-effectiveness.
+Due to its durability and cost-effectiveness, PP is widely used in the production of packaging materials, automotive components, medical devices, and consumer goods.

 ABS is a robust thermoplastic polymer celebrated for its exceptional toughness and impact resistance.

-This material is highly versatile, making it suitable for a wide range of applications.
+This material is highly versatile, making it suitable for various applications.

 Common products made from ABS include automotive components, electronic housings, toys, and consumer appliances.